7Ji/ampart/README.md

   ````
   ampart --update /dev/mmcblk0 ^-1:::-512M: ^-1%:CE_STORAGE CE_FLASH:::
   ````
-  and the following would shrink the data more so EmuELEC can be stored:
+  and the following would shrink the data more so EmuELEC or HybridELEC can be stored:
   ````
   ampart --update /dev/mmcblk0 ^-1:::2G: ^-1%:CE_STORAGE CE_FLASH:::
   ````